jasonpincin/eventuate-chainable/README.md

 ## behaviour

-Chainable eventuates produced in this way have the following characteristics:
+Chainable eventuates produced in this way have the following (default)
+characteristics:

-### unordered by default
+### unordered

 Chainable eventuates, by default, do not gaurantee that the order they consume data is the order they will produce it.
 This can be changed by setting the